 A Guide to Horse Racing in the United States

-Known as the sport of kings, horse racing has been a major part of the United States sporting scene since the time when the colonies still answered to a king themselves.
-At one point in the early 20th century, it achieved popularity arguably on the same level as any sport or cultural event you can name.
-Even today, horse racing in America is followed, attended, and wagered on by a rabid following at a variety of tracks located all across the country.
+Known as the sport of kings, horse racing has been a staple of the American sporting scene since the days when the colonies themselves answered to a king.
+At one point in the early 20th century, its popularity arguably rivaled that of any sport or cultural event you could name.
+Even today, horse racing in America is watched, attended, and wagered on by a rabid following at a variety of tracks across the country.

-The lure of horse racing in America is twofold.
-On the one hand, fans love to watch just for the sport of it, as their favorite horses and jockeys progress through their careers attempting to make a name for themselves among some of the legendary stars of the sport.
-Apart from that, however, many fans love horse racing because of the wide variety of wagering opportunities it provides them.
+The appeal of horse racing in America is twofold.
+On the one hand, fans love to watch for the sport itself, as their favorite horses and jockeys progress through their careers and try to make a name for themselves among some of the sport's legendary stars.
+However, many fans also love horse racing for the variety of betting opportunities it offers.

 United States Horse Racing History

-As early as 1665, there were primitive forms of horse racing in the United States.
-But the sport as we know it didn’t begin to take shape until the late 19th century.
-Tracks featuring Thoroughbred racing began springing up at that point all over the country, and the American Jockey Club, an organization overseeing it all, was formed in 1894.
-Unfortunately, those who were worried about the ills of gambling attempted to wipe the sport away from the American scene.
+Primitive forms of horse racing existed in the United States as early as 1665.
+But the sport as we know it didn't take shape until the late 19th century.
+By that time, racetracks offering thoroughbred racing were popping up all over the country, and the American Jockey Club, an organization to oversee it all, was founded in 1894.
+Unfortunately, those concerned about the evils of gambling tried to eradicate the sport from the American scene.

-The introduction of pari-mutuel wagering in 1908 changed that.
-The system reduced the need for shady bookies to be involved and also minimized the risk of races being rigged.
-As all that was happening, major races began to take hold of the public imagination, especially the so-called Triple Crown.
+The introduction of pari-mutuel wagering in 1908 changed all that.
+The system reduced the need for shady bookmakers and also minimized the risk of races being fixed.
+While all this was happening, big races began to capture the public's imagination, especially the so-called Triple Crown.

 The Triple Crown

-Many of those Triple Crown winners are among the most famous stars of the sport, including legends like Secretariat, Citation, and the most recent winner, Justify.
+Many of these Triple Crown winners are among the sport's most recognizable stars, including legends like Secretariat, Citation, and the most recent winner, Justify.
 Even when there is no Triple Crown winner, the betting interest in these races is immense.
 In 2018 alone, $400 million was wagered on these races, with the Kentucky Derby leading the way.

 Horse Racing in the United States Today

-It should be noted that Thoroughbred racing is not the only form of horse racing that is popular in the United States.
-Harness racing has gained a lot of attention, with horses known as Standardbreds competing for purses that are often on par with some of the biggest Thoroughbred races.
-Harness racing is distinguished by the fact that the drivers (not jockeys) are seated in a sulky and pulled behind the horses instead of sitting on their backs.
+It should be noted that Thoroughbred racing is not the only form of horse racing popular in the United States.
+Harness racing has gained a lot of attention, with horses known as Standardbreds competing for purses that often rival some of the biggest Thoroughbred races.
+Harness racing is unique in that the drivers (not jockeys) sit in a sulky and are pulled behind the horses instead of sitting on their backs.

 Different Types of Thoroughbred Racing